Constellation-Labs/documentation-hub/validate/automated/install/nodectl-install-ask-migrate.md

  Since this is a brand new installation, we will choose `n` (or just hit enter to accept the default) when requested to migrate over an existing `p12` file.

- The `p12` file is your private key file used to store elements necessary to authenticate to the MainNet and also your Node's wallet information.
+ The `p12` file is your private key file used to store elements necessary to authenticate to the MainNet and also your node's wallet information.

 ```
 Are you migrating over an existing p12 private key? [n]: n